Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Experiments

+We underline that our frame-level student uses a transformer-based architecture, while the teachers are based on complex frameworks comprising multiple networks.
+For instance, the teachers employ a YOLO-based model to detect objects, and convolutional architectures to label objects with anomaly scores.
+In contrast, our student uses a single end-to-end network, thus having a simplified and efficient structure.

-{\bf Baselines.} We compare our method with state-of-the-art frame-level \cite{Gong-ICCV-2019, Lee-TIP-2019, Ramachandra-WACV-2020a, Ionescu-WACV-2019, Sun-ACMMM-2020, Tang-PRL-2020, Wang-ACMMM-2020, Wu-TNNLS-2019, Liu-BMVC-2018,Ramachandra-WACV-2020b, Ravanbakhsh-WACV-2018, Ravanbakhsh-ICIP-2017, Zhang-PR-2016, Ristea-CVPR-2022, Yu-TNNLS-2021, Madan-ARXIV-2022, Wu-ECCV-2022, Astrid-BMVC-2021, Astrid-ICCVW-2021, Liu-CVPR-2018, Liu-ICCV-2021, Nguyen-ICCV-2019, Park-CVPR-2020, Sultani-CVPR-2018, Smeureanu-ICIAP-2017} and object-level \cite{Doshi-CVPRW-2020a,Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Ionescu-CVPR-2019,Wang-ECCV-2022,Yu-ACMMM-2020, Barbalau-ARXIV-2022, Ristea-CVPR-2022, Madan-ARXIV-2022} frameworks.
+{\bf Baselines.} We compare our method with state-of-the-art frame-level \citep{Astrid-BMVC-2021, Astrid-ICCVW-2021, Gong-ICCV-2019, Ionescu-WACV-2019, Liu-BMVC-2018, Liu-CVPR-2018, Liu-ICCV-2021, Madan-ARXIV-2022, Nguyen-ICCV-2019, Park-CVPR-2020, Ramachandra-WACV-2020a, Ramachandra-WACV-2020b, Ravanbakhsh-WACV-2018, Ravanbakhsh-ICIP-2017, Ristea-CVPR-2022, Smeureanu-ICIAP-2017, Sultani-CVPR-2018, Sun-ACMMM-2020, Tang-PRL-2020, Wang-ACMMM-2020, Wu-TNNLS-2019, Wu-ECCV-2022, Yu-TNNLS-2021, Zhang-PR-2016} and object-level \citep{Barbalau-CVIU-2023, Doshi-CVPRW-2020a,Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Ionescu-CVPR-2019,Madan-ARXIV-2022,Ristea-CVPR-2022, Wang-ECCV-2022,Yu-ACMMM-2020} frameworks.

-{\bf Hyperparameters.} In all experiments, the student network is configured with $m=5$ transformer blocks.
-In each transformer block, the multi-head attention module is based on $s=5$ heads.
-The number of output downscaling heads is always $3$.
+{\bf Hyperparameters.} We opt for a lightweight model having under 5M parameters (as reference, ResNet-18 has 11M parameters), setting the number of transformer blocks to $m\!=\!5$, the number of self-attention heads to $s\!=\!5$, and the number of output heads to $3$.
 For Avenue and ShanghaiTech, the output resolutions are $1\times1$, $4\times 4$ and $16\times 16$.
 Since the objects in UCSD Ped2 have a much smaller scale, the output resolutions are set to $1\times1$, $30\times 30$ and $60\times 60$.
-Regardless of the dataset, the student network is trained for $35$ epochs with mini-batches of $64$ video sequences of three frames each.
-We optimize the model with Adam \cite{Kingma-ICLR-2014}, using a learning rate of $10^{-4}$ and a weight decay set to $10^{-5}$ (all other hyperparameters are set to the default values).
+Regardless of the data set, the student network is trained for $35$ epochs on mini-batches of $64$ video sequences of $3$ frames each.
+We optimize the model with Adam \citep{Kingma-ICLR-2014}, using a learning rate of $10^{-4}$ and a weight decay set to $10^{-5}$ (all other hyperparameters are set to default values).